Directors

 Nigel Spring

 Nigel taught environmental studies in a Dorset Middle School for 14 years before setting up and running The Kingcombe Centre from 1987 until 2004.
-He is closely involved with the management of the Butterfly Conservation reserves in Dorset and is responsible for the education section of Butterfly Conservation’s website.
+He is closely involved with the management of the Butterfly Conservation reserves in Dorset and for several years was responsible for the education section of Butterfly Conservation’s website.
 In 2007 Nigel established EuCAN through The Kingcombe Trust with three consecutive tranches of EU Leonardo da Vinci funding.
+Since 2011 EuCAN has been a Community Interest Company (CIC) working with contractors, trainees and volunteers largely in Dorset and Somerset while maintaining some contacts with the European partners.
+Nigel is also one of the directors of the Portland Nature CIC.

 Gwilym Wren